 This easy recipe is a favorite—the muffins are sweet enough to taste like a treat, but wholesome enough to fill up little tummies and provide energy for a few hours.
 And they hold well in the fridge or freezer.

 These healthy muffins store so well in the fridge—and almost taste better as they sit—they are a great make-ahead toddler breakfast option.
+(You might also like my Flourless Chocolate Protein Muffins with hidden veggies!)

 I love to have a batch of muffins in the fridge or freezer during the week for fast breakfasts and snacks, so whenever I have overripe bananas, I turn them in a batch of these super yummy Banana Chocolate Chip Muffins!
+(Looking for a gluten-free option?
+Try these Banana Oatmeal Muffins.)

 Make-Ahead Breakfasts with Whole Grains